Green tree python

 The green tree python can be found inside the Holden Reptile Conservation Center, located near the middle of the Detroit Zoo.
 There, visitors can learn about the 70 different species (and approximately 150 individuals) of reptiles at the Zoo, approximately 45 percent of which are considered threatened or endangered in the wild.

-As the name suggests, this tree python is green in color, with a broken vertebral stripe that is white or dull yellow.
+As the name suggests, these tree pythons are green in color, with broken vertebral stripes that are white or dull yellow.
 Some also have blue, white or yellow spots.
-The green tree python has eight to fifteen thermosensory (heat sensitive) pits around its mouth that help it to detect infrared heat from warm-blooded prey.
+These green tree pythons have eight to fifteen thermosensory (heat sensitive) pits around their mouths that help them to detect infrared heat from warm-blooded prey.

-The green tree python lures its food by sitting very still on a branch and dangling its tail.
+The green tree pythons lure their food by sitting very still on a branch and dangling their tail.
 Curious about the wiggling tail, the prey gets close enough for a strike.